proplot-dev/proplot/docs/why.rst

 * The tight layout algorithm can produce variable spacing between rows and columns using the `proplot.gridspec.GridSpec` subclass of `matplotlib.gridspec.GridSpec`.
-This is critical for creating outer :ref:`colorbars and legends <ug_cbars_legends>` and :ref:`axes panels <ug_insets_panels>` without "stealing space" from the parent subplot.
+This is critical for making outer :ref:`colorbars and legends <ug_cbars_legends>` and :ref:`axes panels <ug_insets_panels>` without "stealing space" from the parent subplot -- these objects usually need to be spaced closer to their parents than other subplots.
 * The tight layout calculations are simplified by permitting only one `~proplot.gridspec.GridSpec` per figure.
 This restriction is possible by requiring successive `~proplot.figure.Figure.add_subplot`